alexvmt/cholera_risk_modeling/README.md

 - validate cholera outbreaks and ecv data
 - figure out why some cholera outbreaks are missing
-- figure out why there are some chlor-a data points at unexpected geographic locations
+- figure out why there are some chlor-a data points at unexpected locations on land
-- extend exploratory data analysis
 - improve model

 #### Open questions

-- Which CRS is best to use in the present case (e.g. https://epsg.io/7755)?
+- Which local CRS is best to use (e.g. https://epsg.io/7755)?
+- How exactly is the buffering done?
+- How exactly are the areal means of terrestrial and oceanic variables computed?
 - How is the number of non-outbreak data points of 8504 calculated?
 Intuitively I would calculate 9 years x 12 months x 40 coastal districts = 4320.
 I'm clearly missing something here.
 - Which of the lag variables are used in the final model, i. e. actual lag values, rate of change and/or binary features indicating the rate of change's direction?